Preparing for a carer's assessment

 If you care for a disabled person, you can have an assessment to see what support might help make your life easier.
 This is called a carer's assessment, also known as a parent carer’s assessment.

 A carer's assessment focuses on your physical, mental and emotional wellbeing.
-This is separate from a needs assessment, which looks what the disabled person needs, like healthcare, equipment or help at home.
+This is separate from a needs assessment, which looks at what the disabled person needs, like healthcare, equipment or help at home.

-It can recommend things like:
+It might recommend things like:

-- temporary or regular breaks from caring
+- someone to give you temporary or regular breaks from caring

 - help with your travel costs